Key Takeaways

 By stepping out of their comfort zones and tackling new responsibilities, consultants can rapidly develop their expertise and adaptability.

-2. Social interactions and mentoring (20%):
+2. Social Interactions and Mentoring (20%):

 Learning from others is a vital aspect of professional growth.
 Consultancies should foster a culture of knowledge sharing, where experienced consultants mentor junior staff, and peers collaborate and exchange ideas.